Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Pipes & Firestarters |HerbsWerk| Home

 Our work is grounded in the knowledge that human and environmental justice are inseparable.

-Black Mesa churro yarn in hand-knit scarf and skeins of handspun churro yarn amid gifts from the sea, the Atlantic Ocean, in Connecticut.
+Black Mesa Churro yarn in hand-knit scarf and skeins of handspun churro yarn amid gifts from the sea, the Atlantic Ocean, in Connecticut.

 Photo of "Ocean / Wools" © 2007 and courtesy of Chris Brunson.